Disease Guide ·Epilepsy ·2026

 The Chronic Condition Question

 Epilepsy is a textbook chronic condition.
 Some policies cover chronic conditions for life with no limits.
-Others cap coverage after a certain number of years or require annual re-qualification.
+Others cap coverage after certain years or require annual re-qualification.
 Since epilepsy treatment is lifelong, this distinction can mean thousands in coverage over your dog's life.

 Red flag · Chronic condition